-The attached document is the RIST Advanced Profile Specification.
 The primary purpose of RIST Advanced Profile is to create a specification for a generic tunnel with packet loss recovery, similar to what is defined in RIST Simple Profile.
 This way, any non-RIST protocol can benefit from RIST packet recovery features.
 RIST Advanced Profile also includes support for optional lossless data compression, fragmentation (with fragment-level packet recovery), as well as additional ciphers and data integrity options in Pre-Shared Key (PSK) mode.